Dr Mark Cunningham

 - Chan F, Lax NZ, Davies CH, Turnbull DM, Cunningham MO.
 Neuronal oscillations: a physiological correlate for targeting mitochondrial dysfunction in neurodegenerative diseases?.
 Neuropharmacology 2016, 102, 48-58.

 - Whittaker RG, Devine HE, Gorman GS, Schaefer AM, Horvath R, Ng Y, Nesbitt V, Lax NZ, McFarland R, Cunningham MO, Taylor RW, Turnbull DM.
-Epilepsy in adults with mitochondrial disease: A cohort study.
-Annals of Neurology 2015.
-In Press.
+Epilepsy in Adults With Mitochondrial Disease: A Cohort Study.
+Annals of Neurology 2015, 78(6), 949-957.

 - Tsintsadze V, Minlebaev M, Suchkov D, Cunningham MO, Khazipov R. Ontogeny of kainate-induced gamma oscillations in the rat CA3 hippocampus in vitro.
 Frontiers in Cellular Neuroscience 2015, 9, 195.